All Episodes

 Let's see what happens.

-You hear these threats a lot, and they can get started, and then suddenly someone backs off and says, Yeah, okay, maybe this does look ridiculous.
+You hear these threats a lot, and they can get started, and then suddenly someone backs off and says, yeah, okay, maybe this does look ridiculous.

 Yeah, it looks ridiculous to read the bill on the floor.

-Read this nobody knows what the START Treaty says.
+Nobody knows what the Start Treaty says.

-Demin says, Well, let's let's let's read it.
+Dement says, let's read it.

 Clerk shall read the bill.

-Senate rule.
+It's a Senate rule.

-Let's let's read the bill.
+Let's read the bill.

 Find out what's in it.

-He's just no, come on.
+He's just, come on.

-That's we're putting political stunts over national security.
+We're putting political stunts over national security.

 Really?